hollomancer/counterinsurgency/design/VITALS.md

 TENACITY.
 "No slack."
 Physical and mental toughness.
 - [LN] Gain 1 local influence per turn.

 ACUITY.
 "Stay alert.
 Stay alive."
-Situational awareness and the ability to perceive their surroundings.
-Core statistic for perception-based skills.
+Situational awareness and perceptiveness.
 - [LN] Gain 1 local influence per turn.

 LIBERTY.
 "Eagles don't flock."
 Confidence and independence.
 Characters with high LIB take more initiative on their own.
 They have a higher chance of critically succeeding.